Bed Bath & Beyond name lives on! Overstock.com buys rights and assumes name

-NEW YORK (AP) — Bed & Bath & Beyond will live on, online at least, after Overstock.com acquired the bankrupt retail chain’s intellectual property assets for $21.5 million.
+NEW YORK (AP) — Bed & Bath & Beyond will live online after Overstock.com acquired the bankrupt retail chain’s intellectual property assets for $21.5 million.

 The online retailer Overstock.com is dumping its name online and will become Bed & Bath & Beyond, which declared bankruptcy earlier this year.
 Overstock.com’s CEO Jonathan Johnson told The Associated Press in a phone interview on Thursday that the company is considering changing its corporate name but won’t make any decisions until after it digests the assets.